Skip to content

 └─────────────────────────────────────────────────────┘

-Linked sessions use triggers — structured events that arrive automatically in the parent’s conversation.
-The parent responds with respond_to_trigger, tell_child, or escalate_trigger.
+Spawned sessions are always linked.
+Child events arrive automatically in the parent’s conversation as triggers, and the parent responds with respond_to_trigger, tell_child, or escalate_trigger.

 Spawn a new independent agent session on the runner.
 The new session runs in parallel and can be monitored through the PizzaPi web UI.